jonschacter/jonschacter.github.io/_posts/2020-10-24-cracking_the_coding_interview_-_string_rotation.markdown

 > We are essentially asking if there's a way of splitting the first string into two parts, x and y, such that the first string is xy and the second string is yx.
 For example, x = wat and y = erbottle.
 The first string is xy = waterbottle.
 The second string is yx = erbottlewat
 >

 Looking at this with variables, x and y, helped me think of a possible new solution.
-Given s1 = xy and s2 = yx, how can I use the isSubstring method to my advantage.
+Given s1 = xy and s2 = yx, how can I use the isSubstring method to my advantage?
 If I combine s1 onto itself I get xyxy, which will include yx as a substring.
 Let's see if we can apply this.

 ## Solution